mdiamanti/kinematic-dynamic-analysis/README.md

 # kinematic-dynamic-analysis
 Current repository includes MATLAB files related to the kinematic and dynamic analysis of Kinova Jaco<sup>2</sup> 6 DOF robotic arm. Α PD controller scheme is, also, included so as to test the behavior of the computed dynamic model.

 The appropriate kinematic parameters and other technical specifications of Jaco<sup>2</sup> 6 DOF can be found within the datasheet `JACO²-6DOF-Advanced-Specification-Guide.pdf`.
-Other useful information was extracted from [Github kinova-ros package](https://github.com/Kinovarobotics/kinova-ros).
+Other useful information relative to j2n6s300* model was extracted from [Github kinova-ros package](https://github.com/Kinovarobotics/kinova-ros).

 ## Details about MATLAB files
 -`kinematic_analysis_j2n6s300.m` file contains the kinematic analysis, while `dynamic_analysis_j2n6s300.m` file contains the dynamic analysis of Jaco<sup>2</sup> 6 DOF robotic arm.